 Probably not.
-The US homeownership rate is lower than in many other developed countries such as the United Kingdom or Australia, which do not offer tax subsidies for homeownership, and even lower than some other countries with subsidies.
+The US homeownership rate is lower than in many other developed countries that do not offer similar tax subsidies for homeownership.
 Beyond a base level, US subsidies mainly support larger homes and second homes.
 Additionally, evidence suggests that the subsidies raise housing costs, thus dissipating their effectiveness in helping people buy their own homes.

 Contrary to popular belief, the mortgage interest deduction was not added to the tax code to encourage home ownership.
 The deduction existed at the birth of the income tax in 1913—a tax explicitly designed to hit only the richest individuals, a group for whom homeownership rates were not a social concern.

-The federal government now provides more than $120 billion each year in tax benefits to subsidize homeownership, yet our rate of homeownership differs little from that in countries providing no similar subsidies.
+The federal government provided $196 billion of tax benefits to subsidize homeownership in fiscal year 2019.
 The bulk of US subsidies go to middle- and upper-income households that likely would own their homes anyway; thus, these subsidies simply facilitate the consumption of more housing.
 In addition, evidence suggests that the tax subsidies raise housing costs, thus dissipating their effectiveness in helping people buy their own homes.

-Because tax deductions are worth more to high-income households, which face the highest tax rates, the deductibility of property taxes and mortgage interest most helps households that would likely own their own homes even without a tax subsidy.
+Because the major tax deductions for homeowners are only available to taxpayers who itemize deductions, currently about 10 percent of all households, and are worth more to high-income households, which face the highest tax rates, the deductibility of property taxes and mortgage interest most helps households that would likely own their own homes even without a tax subsidy.
 Low-income households, which typically are most in need of aid to afford homeownership, get little or no benefit from that deductibility.

 Beyond a base level, subsidies mainly support larger homes and second homes.
-In effect, the federal government encourages middle- and upper-income households to consume more housing than they otherwise would.
+In effect, the tax benefits encourage middle- and upper-income households to consume more housing than they otherwise would and to incur greater mortgage debt.
 Limits on the amount of mortgage debt for which taxpayers may deduct interest costs do, however, constrain those subsidies to some degree.

-Research suggests that housing subsidies raise housing costs, particularly where land is scarce.
+Housing subsidies reduce the after-tax cost of housing at any given level of housing prices.
+This reduced cost raises demand for owner-occupied housing and thus drives up the price, particularly where land is scarce.
 By reducing the after-tax cost of housing, the subsidies enable people to pay more than they otherwise would.
 The resulting increase in demand for housing causes prices to rise, and rise most in markets where supply cannot easily increase to meet that higher demand.

 Carasso, Adam C., Eugene Steuerle, and Elizabeth Bell.
 2005.
 “How to Better Encourage Homeownership.”
 Tax Policy Center Brief.
 Washington, DC: Urban-Brookings Tax Policy Center.